Robert-van-Engelen/Forth850/README.md

 left    =$1d,
 up      =$1e,
 down    =$1f;
-calc keys and BASIC keys produce BASIC tokens as key code $fe:
+a space is produced for the TAB key by the GETCHR system call, calc keys and BASIC keys produce BASIC tokens as key code $fe:
 SIN     =$fe register B = $95 BASIC token for SIN (ignored)